 (a) the fulfilment cash flows (“FCF”), which comprise:

 (ii) an adjustment to reflect the time value of money (“TVM”) and the financial risks associated with the future cash flows; and

 An entity shall include all the future cash flows within the boundary of each contract in the group.
 The entity may estimate the future cash flows at a higher level of aggregation and then allocate the resulting fulfilment cash flows to individual groups of contracts.
 [IFRS 17:33]

 The estimates of future cash flows shall be current, explicit, unbiased, and reflect all the information available to the entity without undue cost and effort about the amount, timing and uncertainty of those future cash flows.
-They should reflect the perspective of the entity, provided that the estimates of any relevant market variables are consistent with observable market prices.
+They should reflect the entity’s perspective, provided that the estimates of relevant market variables are consistent with observable market prices.
 [IFRS 17:33]

 The discount rates applied to the estimate of cash flows shall: [IFRS 17:36]